-In Pennsylvania, an HOA or COA has a lien for unpaid assessments from the time the assessment or fine becomes due.
-If an assessment is payable in installments, the entire outstanding balance of the assessment becomes effective as a lien from the due date of the delinquent installment (68 Pa.
+In Pennsylvania, an HOA or COA has a lien for unpaid assessments from when the assessment or fine becomes due.
+If an assessment is payable in installments, the entire outstanding balance of the assessment becomes effective as a lien from the due date of the delinquent installment.
+(68 Pa.
 Cons.
 Stat. § 5315(a), § 3315(a)).

-The recording of the HOA or COA's declaration counts as notice of the lien (68 Pa.
+The recording of the HOA or COA's declaration counts as notice of the lien.
+(68 Pa.
 Cons.
 Stat. § 5315(d), § 3315(c)).
-This means the HOA or COA doesn't have to record a claim of lien in the county records in order for it to be effective.
-(In some states, the association must record the lien.)
+So, the HOA or COA doesn't have to record a claim of lien in the county records for it to be effective.

-State law and the HOA or COA’s governing documents will often set out the type of charges that it may include in the lien.
-In Pennsylvania, an HOA or COA is permitted to include the following in its lien (unless the governing documents provide otherwise):
+In Pennsylvania, an HOA or COA is permitted to include the following in its lien unless the governing documents provide otherwise:

 In Pennsylvania, an HOA lien or COA lien has priority over all other liens and encumbrances, except for:

 Under certain circumstances, an HOA or COA lien has priority over a lender's first mortgage or deed of trust.
-This is called a super lien.
-In Pennsylvania, six months worth of delinquent assessments have super lien status (68 Pa.
-Cons.
-Stat. § 5315(b), § 3315(b)).
-(Learn more in Nolo’s article Homeowners’ Association Super Liens.)
+This type of lien is called a "super lien."